mehkir/opcua-cps-kitchen/README.md

 There are the two types *autonomous_action* and *recipe_timed_action*.
 The latter has no duration but must be defined in the recipe.
 Further tools can be defined in [robot_tool.hpp](robot/include/robot_tool.hpp) in the *robot_tool* enum class and need a string representation in the *robot_tool_to_string* method to be displayed correctly in the dashboard.
+A tool is then tied to an action in the [robot_actions.cpp](actions/src/robot_actions.cpp) constructor.
 A capability profile for a Robot-Agent at a certain position can be set in the *position_capabilities* map in [start_robots.bash](start_scripts/start_robots.bash).

 ## Define Recipes